 Anthony Pereyra <firstname.lastname@example.org>

-There is a painting over Mr. Maydig's fireplace of the interior of a Greek style palace.
-Later, Mr. Fotheringay's transformation of Col. Winstanley's house into a palace looks pretty much like the one in the painting.
+There is a painting over Mr. Maydig's (Ernest Thesiger's) fireplace of the interior of a Greek style palace.
+Later, Mr. Fotheringay's (Roland Young's) transformation of Colonel Winstanley's (Sir Ralph Richardson's) house into a palace looks pretty much like the one in the painting.
 See more »

 Was this review helpful to you?